Abilify Childhood Diabetes Side Effects

-The lawyers at Saiontz & Kirk, P.A. are reviewing potential product liability lawsuits for children diagnosed with diabetes following use of the popular antipsychotic Abilify.
+The lawyers at Saiontz & Kirk, P.A. previously reviewed potential product liability lawsuits for children diagnosed with diabetes following use of the popular antipsychotic Abilify.
+However, cases are no longer being pursued by your law firm.

 Research has found that side effects of Abilify may increase the risk of childhood diabetes and the risk of weight gain, posing serious life-long health consequences for young children prescribed the atypical antipsychotic.

 Although it appears that the makers of the drug knew or should have known about the risk of diabetes from Abilify, inadequate warnings were provided about the risk for kids using the medication.
-As a result, financial compensation may be available through an Abilify childhood diabetes lawsuit.
+As a result, potential Abilify childhood diabetes lawsuit were evaluated.

 Abilify Childhood Diabetes Problems